Activity resources featured below are free to download and print.

-Activity 2 – Creating a ‘character’ and imagining their life and adventures:
+Activity 2 – Creating a ‘character’

 The following activities allow both younger and older people to creatively explore the climate emergency.

 Activities part of WE BLOOM, designed by artists Jo Scholar, Irene Pulga and Grace White.

 The following activities and templates can be used to make a summery display both indoors (communal areas, resident’s rooms, windows) or outdoors (garden spaces, on your fence or gate).